eukauacavalcante/eukauacavalcante/README.md

 #### A Student 🚀
 >- 👨‍💻 Computer Science Student.
 >- 🤔 Exploring new technologies and developing software solutions.
+>- 👨‍💻 Web sites with Django and APIs REST using Django REST Framework.

 ### Connect with me